-The Department strongly encourages applications from women and/or candidates from a BME background as they are currently under-represented in academic posts in the Department.
+The Department and the College strongly encourage applications from women and/or candidates from a BME background as they are currently under-represented in academic posts in the Department and the College.

-If you would like to discuss this post and find out more about joining the academic community at Oxford, please contact Petra Schleiter, Joint Head of the Department of Politics and International Relations (petra.schleiter@politics.ox.ac.uk) or Ben Ansell, Director of Research Training (ben.ansell@politics.ox.ac.uk).
-Queries about Nuffield College can be addressed to the College's Warden, Sir Andrew Dilnot (andrew.dilnot@nuffield.ox.ac.uk) or the Senior Tutor, Dr Eleni Kechagia-Ovseiko (senior.tutor@nuffield.ox.ac.uk).
+If you would like to discuss this post and find out more about joining the academic community at Oxford, please contact Nicholas Owen, Joint Head of the Department of Politics and International Relations (nicholas.owen@politics.ox.ac.uk).
+Queries about Nuffield College can be addressed to the College's Warden, Sir Andrew Dilnot (andrew.dilnot@nuffield.ox.ac.uk).
 All enquiries will be treated in strict confidence; they will not form part of the selection decision.